What Jobs Can I Get With a Master's in Cyber Security?

 What jobs can you get with a master's in cyber security?

-Though landing a job—especially a high-paying one—is never easy, there is a lot of opportunity in the cyber security field.
+Though landing a job—especially a high-paying one—is never easy, opportunities abound in the cyber security field.
 The demand for experienced and educated cyber security specialists exceeds the supply.
 Having an advanced degree can push your resume to the top of the pile.

 Jobs available to those holding a master's in cyber security include: